 Prevpac - Clinical Pharmacology

 Lansoprazole is extensively metabolized in the liver.
 Two metabolites have been identified in measurable quantities in plasma (the hydroxylated sulfinyl and sulfone derivatives of lansoprazole).
 These metabolites have very little or no antisecretory activity.
 Lansoprazole is thought to be transformed into two active species which inhibit acid secretion by blocking the proton pump [(H+,K+)-ATPase enzyme system] at the secretory surface of the gastric parietal cell.
 The two active species are not present in the systemic circulation.
-The plasma elimination half-life of lansoprazole is less than 2 hours while the acid inhibitory effect lasts more than 24 hours.
 Therefore, the plasma elimination half-life of lansoprazole does not reflect its duration of suppression of gastric acid secretion.

-In nonfasting healthy human subjects (males and females), peak plasma concentrations were attained within 2 to 3 hours after oral dosing.
-Steady-state peak plasma clarithromycin concentrations were attained within 3 days and were approximately 3 to 4 mcg/mL with a 500 mg dose administered every 8 to 12 hours.
-The elimination half-life of clarithromycin was 5 to 7 hours with 500 mg administered every 8 to 12 hours.
-The nonlinearity of clarithromycin pharmacokinetics is slight at the recommended dose of 500 mg administered every 8 to 12 hours.
-With a 500 mg every 8 to 12 hours dosing, the peak steady-state concentration of 14-OH clarithromycin is up to 1 mcg/mL, and its elimination half-life is about 7 to 9 hours.
-The steady-state concentration of this metabolite is generally attained within 3 to 4 days.
+The elimination half-life of clarithromycin was five to seven hours with 500 mg administered every eight to 12 hours.
+The nonlinearity of clarithromycin pharmacokinetics is slight at the recommended dose of 500 mg administered every eight to 12 hours.
+With a 500 mg every eight to 12 hours dosing, the peak steady-state concentration of 14-OH clarithromycin is up to 1 mcg/mL, and its elimination half-life is about seven to nine hours.
+The steady-state concentration of this metabolite is generally attained within three to four days.